Functional Abilities and Performance Standards

-On campus graduate students are issued identification (ID) badges as part of the first semester registration process.
+Onsite Columbus campus students are issued identification (ID) badges as part of the first semester registration process.
 Badges serve a number of functions, including identifying students in the College and providing access to College services.

 Students must wear ID badges at all times while in the role of a Mount Carmel student, following these guidelines: